Classifying exact categories via Wakamatsu tilting: Introduction

 \subsection{Notation and conventions}

 Throughout this paper, \emph{we assume that all categories are skeletally small unless otherwise stated}, that is, equivalent to small categories.
 In addition, \emph{all subcategories are assumed to be full and closed under isomorphisms}.
 When we consider modules over rings or categories, we always mean right modules.
 Let $\CC$ and $\CC'$ be categories, $\DD$ a subcategory of $\CC$ and $F:\CC \to \CC'$ a functor.
 We denote by $F(\DD)$ the essential image of $\DD$ under $F$, that is, the subcategory of $\CC'$ consisting of all objects isomorphic to the images of objects in $\CC$ under $F$.
 We simply call $F(\DD)$ the \emph{image} of $\DD$ under $F$.

+We assume that all functors between additive categories are additive.
 For a subcategory $\DD$ of an additive category $\CC$, we write $\add\DD$ for the subcategory of $\CC$ consisting of all objects which are summands of finite direct sums of objects in $\DD$, that is, the smallest additive subcategory containing $\DD$ which is closed under summands.
 We say that an additive category $\CC$ is \emph{of finite type} if there exist only finitely many indecomposable objects in $\CC$ up to isomorphism.

 When we consider an exact(=extension-closed) subcategory $\CC$ of an exact category $\EE$, we always regard $\CC$ as the exact category with the exact structure inherited from those of $\EE$.
 As for exact categories, we use the terminologies \emph{inflations}, \emph{deflations} and \emph{conflations}.
 We denote by $\infl$ an inflation and by $\defl$ a deflation whenever we consider exact categories.
 We say that a functor $F:\EE \to \EE'$ between exact categories is an \emph{exact equivalence} if $F$ is an equivalence of categories, $F$ is exact and $F$ reflects exactness.
 This means that for a complex $A \to B \to C$ in $\EE$, it is a conflation in $\EE$ if and only if $F(A) \to F(B) \to F(C)$ is a conflation in $\EE'$.
 For an exact category $\EE$, we denote by $\PP(\EE)$ (resp. $\II(\EE)$) the subcategory of $\EE$ consisting of all projective (resp. injective) objects.
 We say that \emph{$\EE$ has enough projectives $\PP$ (resp. enough injectives $\II$)} if $\EE$ has enough projective objects and $\PP = \PP(\EE)$ (resp. enough injective objects and $\II = \II(\EE)$).